-While this discussion will prepare you to act on your elderly loved one’s behalf, to make better decisions—it is not, primarily about your own comfort.
-It is, rather, about making sure that your parents’ choices are respected even when they are not able to express their opinion.
+While this discussion will prepare you to act on your elderly loved one’s behalf — to make better decisions — it is not primarily about your own comfort.
+It is, instead, about making sure your parents’ choices are respected, even if they aren't able to express their opinion.

-2. When you approach your parents or loved one, make sure you are speaking with them and not at them.
+2. When you approach your parents or loved ones, make sure you are speaking with them, and not at them.

-Remember that you are not telling your loved one what they should do, but are working together to establish a plan that ensures their choices will be honored in the wake of a life-changing event.
+Remember, you are not telling your loved one what they should do, but are working together to establish a plan that ensures their choices will be honored after a life-changing event.

 Gathering basic information is a good place to start.

-It’s a good idea to gather 3 different sets of files:
+It’s a good idea to gather 3 sets of files:

-- financial records (bank and investment account information),
+- financial records (bank and investment account information); and

-- legal documents (social security cards, wills, and any other paper work like advanced directives)
+- legal documents (social security cards, wills, and any related paperwork, such as advanced directives).

-Make sure these records are stored in a safe place that is easily accessible to appropriate family members and advisors.
+Be sure to store these records in a safe place that's easily accessible to appropriate family members and advisors.

 3. Do talk about money

-Finances are an uncomfortable, yet necessary, topic of discussion if you find yourself responsible for arranging in home care or a transition into a skilled nursing care facility.
+Finances are an uncomfortable, but necessary, topic of discussion if you find yourself responsible for arranging in-home care, or a transition into a skilled nursing care facility.

-By taking the time to have a thoughtful discussion with your parents, you will be assured that their wishes will be respected no matter what unforeseen events may arise.
+By taking the time to have a thoughtful discussion with your parents, you will be assured that their wishes will be respected, no matter what unforeseen events arise.